PeiwenLiu18/SnakeChunks/doc/index.rst

 ..
-GeneRegulation documentation master file, created by sphinx-quickstart on Tue Mar 14 14:04:28 2017.
+SnakeChunks documentation master file, created by sphinx-quickstart on Tue Mar 14 14:04:28 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Gene Regulation
+SnakeChunks
 ================================================================

 This git repository holds shared code for the analysis of Next